dougiesquire/CAFE-f6_documentation/docs/data_preparation.rst

                                         #    src.prepare_data._open

    prepare:
-     precip.annual.full:                # <- Unique identifier for the output variable
+     annual.full.precip:                # <- Unique identifier for the output variable
                                         #    being processed.
 This will be used to save
                                         #    the variable as {name}.{identifier}.zarr
        uses:                            # <- List of input variables required to compute